 “Well, good for him.
 Give him a damn medal,” Gilbert scoffed.
 He paused and then thought over his words.
 “Don’t say anything.”

 Werner didn’t, and so they headed for the large tent closest to the large slab of rock.
 Heads perked and stiffened as they passed.
 Whispers followed their footsteps.

 As they walked on, sweat built on the back of Werner’s neck.
 He had been doing a lot of legwork.
 It was a sizable distance through frosted-over sludge from the hospital to this camp.
 He’d ventured through worse, however, and found his internal complaints unfitting.

 He made to remove his military cap but stopped short as realization crept upon him.
 The heat he felt did not seem to come from his own body.
 Rather, it felt as if the heat was beating down on him from the sun.

-A quick glance up told him that wasn’t possible.
+A quick glance up told Werner that wasn’t possible.
 The sun was hidden away by a thicket of clouds.
-Another quick side glance at a shivering Gilbert told Werner that he was alone in feeling such sensations.
+Another quick side-glance at a shivering Gilbert told him that he was alone in feeling such sensations.

 He attempted to calm himself, to not allow confusion to show on his face.